 The action and expression principle contains three guidelines:

-• Provide options for expression and communication
+- Design options for expression and communication

 Expression and Communication

-Providing options for expression and communication gives the students the ability to get up and go to a different station or use a different tool to create a response to a prompt or answer a question with video instead of text or a graphic instead of a worksheet.
+Designing options for expression and communication gives the students the ability to get up and go to a different station or use a different tool to create a response to a prompt or answer a question with video instead of text or a graphic instead of a worksheet.
 This is where the student use of multimedia is not only encouraged but expected.
 When creating a lesson based on a standard think about all of the ways the student could show you they have met that standards.
 Are you providing your students with options and choice?

 Dr. Todd Rose shares a great personal example of his strategy of improving his executive function in a video clip on the action and expression page of the free ebook from CAST.
 In the video he explains how he had a very low working memory function which led to him always doing poorly in school.
 He tried compensating for this by writing notes on paper or his hand.
 He would end up having too many paper notes, everywhere, with no system of organization.
 It never amounted to anything successful until he developed a system in a digital and analog task manager that he could trust.
 He adds “that the use of tools to amplify our abilities is uniquely human” and that “we use tools in every part of our lives except education...but it is the same”.
 The action and expression principle helps us help our students find the right tools for them to succeed.

 Student learning grows when they have opportunities to choose pathways and learn about themselves.
 What they learn today will be a foundation for what they learn tomorrow.
 What they learn will help them build their confidence in what they believe they can do too, in their self efficacy.
-So, we need to give them practice and support in the building of their executive function, in trying things out, in failing and trying again.
+So, we need to give them practice and support in the building of their executive function and strategy development, in trying things out, in failing and trying again.
 We need to give them opportunities to try and do things with different tools.
 To not just get “good at school” but “good at life” by doing things differently so that they will be ready with “21st Century Skills” when they leave school.

 To learn more about Action and Expression and UDL, check out the resources below that interest you most: